developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/backward/index.md

 ### Verify Client Certificate

-Due to licensing changes in EB 2.0 and higher, apps migrated to EB 2.0 sometimes display a  PIN request when launched or when displaying certain app pages.
-To suppress this message, set the &lt;VerifyClientCertificate&gt; tag in the app's `Config.xml` as shown below.
+Support for Transport Layer Security (TLS) in EB 2.0 (and higher) might cause apps migrated to EB 2.0 to display a PIN request when launched or when navigating to app pages hosted on a server.
+To force EB to ignore such requests, set the &lt;VerifyClientCertificate&gt; tag in the app's `Config.xml` to "0" as shown below.

 	:::xml
 	<VerifyClientCertificate value="0"/>